KxSystems/docs/docs/wp/permissions/index.md

 ## Protecting proprietary code

-Kdb+ processes often contain a large amount of proprietary code that is exposed to all users that connect to it.
+kdb+ processes often contain a large amount of proprietary code that is exposed to all users that connect to it.
 Simply typing the name of a function will display its definition.
 Q scripts can be compiled into binary objects using the [`\_ scriptname.q` system command](../../basics/syscmds.md#_-hide-q-code).
 This creates the file `scriptname.q_`.
 When this file is loaded into a q session, all code contained in the script is obscured.
 However like using the `–b` option to enforce write-only access, this solution hides the function definitions from every single user.
 Instead, we might prefer to be selective in who can and cannot see the definition of particular functions.

 On the kdb+ server, we maintain a list of functions/variables which we wish to obscure.
 To prevent users from seeing their definition, we must first analyze the various ways in which the definition of a function can be displayed in a kdb+ process.